 Outside of photography I'm essentially just a person who really loves the Lord of the Rings and thinks about food a lot.
 I spend large portions of my time watching sports anime, walking up and down hills for fun, and knitting things that mostly don't get finished.
 I also work part-time in two music venues and a theatre doing customer service, and I like to think this has helped me with my chronic awkwardness to such an extent that I am now able to talk to other human beings.
 Go me.

-When not taking photos of people I enjoy fine art photography.
-I especially like creating minimalist images, and stalking sheep with my camera!
-You can buy a number of my fine art photographs online here, through LAND Gallery, and you can also find them for sale at craft fairs and markets in Bristol.
+In my spare time I also enjoy fine art photography.
+I especially like creating minimalist images and stalking sheep with my camera!
+You can pop over to my shop to buy prints and postcards, and on rare occasions you can also find me selling them at craft fairs and markets around Bristol.

 Nicky Takes Photos is a queer, transgender photographer.
 Available for lgbtq weddings, gay or same-sex weddings, polyamorous weddings, short weddings under £500, small weddings, professional headshots, family portraits, lgbtq family portraits, community events, public events, and private events in the South West including Bristol, Bath, Weston-Super-Mare, Clevedon, Portishead, Wells, Glastonbury, Swindon, Newport, Cardiff.